myroms/roms_test/USEC/RBL4DVAR_mixres/Readme.md

 over **88** percent (**Case 8**) compared to the **3**km non-splitted **4D-Var** in double precision (**Case 5**).
 In some cases, **mixed-precision** outer loops (**double**) and inner loops (**single**) are possible but **not recommended** because they affect the stability of the tangent linear and adjoint trajectories.
-It improves the efficiency by an additional **3** percent.
+It improves efficiency by an additional 3 percent.
 However, stability of the solution takes precedence.

 In this test case, data is provided for two **3**-day data assimilation cycles: